Skip to content

 2. Following Style Conventions

-Python has a well-defined style guide called PEP 8 that covers conventions for indentation, whitespace, commenting, naming, etc. This is the official style guide for Python.
-Adhering to these standards makes Python code more uniformly readable.
-While PEP 8 recommends 4 spaces for indentation, other styles like 2 spaces or tabs are also commonly used.
+Python has a well-defined style guide called PEP 8, which outlines conventions for indentation, whitespace, commenting, naming, and more.
+Adhering to PEP 8 makes Python code more consistently readable and easier to collaborate on.
+PEP 8 recommends using 4 spaces for indentation.

 # Use 4 spaces for indentation